|Homepage:||Click to visit|

 Students participating in this program can choose from over 170 programs at UCD!
 UCD offers over 70+ undergraduate honors degree courses in a variety of subject areas.

 In addition to major coursework, students are also enrolled in a required course in Irish History and Culture.
 Field trips to places of historical interest are an integral component of the Irish History and Culture course.
+For information on the University College Dublin semester/year courses, click here.

 Summer Internship Program